wyue1998/blog_complete/README.md

 * HTML/CSS

 ## **Other learnings**
-* Multiple Databases: Creating and linking multiple databases with parent-child relationships
+* Multiple Databases: Creating and linking multiple databases with parent-child relationships (i.e. users, their blogs, and their comments)
 * User Authentication: Fully functional registration/login/logout, password encryption, and responsive flash messages
 * Access restriction: With decorators and admin designation